art-ai/nnf2sdd/README.md

 ## AUTHORS

-Developed by Arthur Choi, of the Automated Reasoning Group at the University of California, Los Angeles.
+Developed by Arthur Choi of the Automated Reasoning Group at the University of California, Los Angeles.

   http://reasoning.cs.ucla.edu